Panasonic TV 2019 − A complete guide to every 4K HDR OLED, LED and HD TV

 It’s with the GX800 where the feature set starts to be trimmed.
 There’s no HCX Pro Intelligent processor, just the impressive HCX Processor Panasonic brought out last year.

 Otherwise the same features in the higher specc’d TVs.
 The stand is different, with the GX800 standing on a central pedestal that’s designed with cable management in mind.

-The GX700 does away with Dolby Vision, Atmos and the HCX processor.
+The GX700 omits Dolby Vision, Atmos and the HCX processor.
 There’s also no support for voice assistants or Panasonic’s my Home Screen.
-Despite that, you still get HDR10+ and Freeview Play – my Home Screen is replaced by the Web Browser smart platform.
+You still get HDR10+ and Freeview Play and my Home Screen is replaced by the Web Browser smart platform.

 The GX700 comes in a dark metallic finish and a support that has feet in the centre position.
 If you’re living in the Republic of Ireland, the RTE Player is included.